-This subject will provide knowledge about acquired motor speech disorders of neurological
+This subject will explore acquired motor speech disorders of neurological origin across

-origin across the lifespan (i.e. in both children and adults).
-In this subject, students
+the lifespan (i.e. in children and adults).
+This subject will also explore aetiological

-will develop skills necessary for competent practice in the assessment, diagnosis
+subject, students will develop skills necessary for competent practice in the assessment,

-and management of acquired motor speech disorders within a holistic and client-centred
+diagnosis and management of acquired motor speech disorders within a holistic and

 - describe and compare the neurological conditions associated with motor speech disorders